 Putting things together, we estimate w by iterating over the possible values of j (in practice this corresponds to the rank of the approximation and is small) and minimizing Equation 4.4; we retain the w that corresponds to the selection of j with the smallest error.
-The entire matrix Wis estimated one row at a time in this fashion.
-We alternate between updating our estimate of Wand H until the error converges to a local minima.
-Assuming that both W and H are initially within the feasible region, each iteration cannot increase Equation 4.4, so this algorithm, which we call Sparse Alternating Constrained Least Squares (SACLS), is guaranteed to converge.
+The entire matrix W is estimated one row at a time in this fashion.
+We alternate between updating our estimate of W and W and W and W are initially within the feasible region, each iteration cannot increase Equation 4.4, so this algorithm, which we call Sparse Alternating Constrained Least Squares (SACLS), is guaranteed to converge.
 This is a critical property, and one not shared by some previous approaches to sparse factorization (such as